"No Title As of 13 February 2024 28,340 Dead": Background

-Reception
+Critical reception

-No Title as of 13 February 2024 28,340 Dead has received acclaim from critics.
+"No Title As of 13 February 2024 28,340 Dead" has received acclaim from critics.
 At the review aggregator Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the album received a rating of 79 based on eleven critic reviews, indicating "generally favorable" reviews.
 Similarly, on AnyDecentMusic?, it received a rating of 7.2 out of 10, based on eight reviews.

 Slant Magazine gave the album 3 out of 5 stars and said "Godspeed's adherence to formula undercuts the visceral punch that, for decades, has been central to their appeal".
 The Observer called the release "powerfully brilliant" and said the band "have made an urgent soundtrack for an uncertain and dangerous world".
 BrooklynVegan said the album "has the raw urgency of an album that came together quickly and intuitively, as both a response and a soundtrack to ongoing mass tragedy, and it's as overpowering as any of Godspeed's best records".
 The Skinny described the album as "the embodiment of music as art", noting its warped, noisy instrumentation.
 The review highlighted the band's departure from corporate influence, traditional song structures, and algorithmically driven track lengths, allowing Godspeed You!
 Black Emperor to deliver an uncompromised message.